-American Heart Association.
-Highlights of the 2015 American Heart Association guidelines update for CPR and ECC.
+American Heart Association website.
+Highlights of the 2020 American Heart Association Guidelines for CPR and ECC.

 Duff JP, Topjian A, Berg MD, et al. 2018 American Heart Association focused update on pediatric advanced life support: an update to the American Heart Association guidelines for cardiopulmonary resuscitation and emergency cardiovascular care.
 Circulation.
 2018;138(23):e731-e739.
 PMID: 30571264